Q-Minh/nihu/dox/tut_mesh_building.md

 Working with other matrix formats {#tut_mesh_othermatrix}
 ---------------------------------

-The ::create_mesh function is a template that can be called with any indexable matrix types.
+The NiHu::create_mesh function is a template that can be called with any indexable matrix types.
 The only requirement against the matrix types is that they should be indexable with integers, using a `(row,col)`-type syntax.

-This feature, together with the ::mex::real_matrix class, makes easy Matlab [MEX] integration possible.
+This feature, together with the NiHu::mex::real_matrix class, makes easy Matlab [MEX] integration possible.

 \snippet mesh_building.mex.cpp Matlab example